 Check out resources in your community.
 If you are the parent, spouse, sibling, or child of someone with schizophrenia it helps to know you are not alone.

-** Call the Mental Health clinic in your community Ask about their family education program
+Call the Mental Health clinic in your community (you can dial 8-1-1 if you are unsure where this is).
+Ask about their family education program.

 Join the BC Schizophrenia Society!
 Call 604-270-7841 or toll free 1-888-888-0029 for information on how to join.